 - 1. When shots are heard, tell students and other staff to take cover. - 2.
 Identify source and location. - 3.
-Go to Lockdown procedures.
-Take control and give direction.
-(See Lockdown P. 20) - 4.
-Notify office and request lockdown be announced. - 5.
-Call 911 and give exact location. - 6.
-Check for any injuries and/or missing students. - 7.
+Notify office and request Code Red lockdown be announced. - 4.
+Call 911 and give exact location. - 5.
+Check for any injuries and/or missing students. - 6.
 Keep everyone in safe location until notified that Lockdown has been lifted via phone message from office.

 - 1. Confirm that 911 for police and/or emergency personnel have been called. - 2.
-Institute Lockdown via phone system (See Lockdown P. 20) - 3.
+Institute Code Red lockdown via phone system. - 3.
 Cooperate and facilitate investigations with the proper authorities. - 4.
 Determine what intervention and follow-up is necessary. - 5.
 Follow communications guideline.
-(See P. 5) - 6.
-File incident report.
+(See P. 5)